aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-fields/inserting-fields/_index.md

 { TOA [Switches ] }

 Please refer to FieldToa Class API reference.
-The code example given below shows how to Add a TOA field using DOM to a Paragraph in Document.
+The code example given below demonstrates how to Add a TOA field using DOM to a Paragraph in Document.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Fields-InsertTOAFieldWithoutDocumentBuilder-InsertTOAFieldWithoutDocumentBuilder.cpp" >}}